The infinitesimal characters of discrete series for real spherical spaces: Generalized volume growth

 In particular this holds for $a=a_{t}$.
-This implies that the maps $\Phi_t$ are generically dominant and as such have generically finite fibers, with a fiber bound independent of generic $t$.
+This implies for generic $t$, and hence in particular for $t\gg0$, that the map $\Phi_t$ is dominant and as such has generically finite fibers, with a fiber bound independent of $t$.
 See \cite[Prop.
 15.5.1(i)]{Groth}.
-In particular this is the case when $t\gg0$.

 Let $U^x_{B}$, $\oline N^x_{B}$, $A^x_{B}$, $\Mcal_{B}$ and $H_{B}$ be relatively compact, open neighborhoods of $e$ in $U^{x}$, $\oline N^{x}$, $A^{x}$, $\phi(\Mcal)$ and $H$ respectively.
 We choose these sets small enough so that $U^x_{B}\oline N^x_{B}A^x_{B}\Mcal_{B}\subseteq B$.
 Then